markusos/markusos.github.io/_posts/2015-07-21-dockerizing-a-php-project.markdown

   Mounts volumes from the docker host environment to the service provider container.

  * `environment`
   Defines the system environment variables available to the application running inside the container.
-Here we define things like hostnames, usernames and passwords used in the application.
+Here we define things like hostnames, usernames, and passwords used in the application.

 The first one, web, is the Dockerfile we defined before.
-The following three service providers are defined to use the official images for MySQL, MongoDB and Memcached.
+The following three service providers are defined to use the official images for MySQL, MongoDB, and Memcached.
 They all define the hostname that they are accessible through in the linked web container as well as environment variables.
-The `command` config row can be used to override the images default command, as seen in the MongoDB provider case.
+The `command` config row can be used to override the image's default command, as seen in the MongoDB provider case.

 We are now ready to build and start the containers and run the application.